Frequently Asked Questions

 - Carry out audits

-- Advise on the use of DP Impact Assessments
+- Advise on the use of Data Protection Impact Assessments

-- Contact point for the ICO and data subjects
+- Main contact point for the ICO and data subjects

 How much time and work is involved?